mysterySourRain/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Identifying the id and selector of specified elements.
+Identifying the id and selector of specified elements was challenging.

 ## License